th0th/nextjs-typescript-yarn-workspaces/README.md

 $ yarn workspace @project/web-app dev
 ```

+## Shameless plug

+I am an indie hacker and I am running an uptime monitoring  and analytics platform called [WebGazer](https://www.webgazer.io).
+Actually, this repository is the base of what I am using for WebGazer's frontend part.

 ## Renaming for your project

 I named the example workspace packages `@project/components` and `@project/web-app`.
 You can safely rename it to `@my-awesome-project/components` or something like that.